-Long-Term Liabilities and Bond Discounts/Premiums
+Long-Term Liabilities

 In the School District's government-wide financial statements, outstanding debt is reported as liabilities.
-Bond issuance costs are recognized as an outflow of resources in the fiscal year in which the bonds are issued.

-In the governmental fund financial statements, the School District recognizes the proceeds of debt and premiums as other financing sources of the current period.
-Bond issuance costs are reported as debt service expenditures.
+In the governmental fund financial statements, the School District recognizes the proceeds of debt as other financing sources of the current period.